erskin19/TC349/week2/fishbowl/doc/extend.md

 ### Hide pages from search engines

-According to Heather Champ, former community manager at Flickr, you should not allow search engines to index your "Contact Us" or "Complaints" page if you value your sanity.
+According to Heather Champ, former community manager at Flickr, you shliid not allow search engines to index your "Contact Us" or "Complaints" page if you value your sanity.
 This is an HTML-centric way of achieving that.